5 Ways Your Sleep Schedule Is Literally Making You Sick

 Think twice before you pull an all-nighter...

-Everyone has sleepless nights or times when they sacrifice zzz's for the work or social life.
+Everyone has sleepless nights or times when they sacrifice zzz's for their work or social life.

 But too much sleep deprivation impacts your health.
-All those bad sleep habits of yours could be actually making you sick.
+Whether you're sleeping too hot, in need of an organic mattress, or just can't break those bad sleep habits, poor sleep could be actually making you sick.
 Here's why:

 1. Sleep improves your immune system.